SoftUni-Internal/interactive-content/EN/04-SOLID/03-Open-Closed-Principle.md

 [slide hideTitle]

-# Open Closed Principal - Example
+# Open Closed Principle - Example

 In the following example, we have the **CalculateArea** class which calculates the area of various shapes.